 Conclusion

 In order to run a flexible, scalable, robust system, a monolith can be transformed into micro services based on the monoliths modules.
 To successfully run a highly distributed system of micro services, the product development team needs to integrate the responsibility of operations.
-To keep the product team together and the
+To keep the product team together and thesystems functionality focused, a clear and agreed product vision is required more than ever.

 Kommentare